 Key Facts:

-- The total amount of water in our body is found in three main locations: within our cells (two-thirds of the water), in the space between our cells and our blood (one-third of the water).
+The total amount of water in our body is found in three main locations: within our cells (two-thirds of the water), the space between our cells, and our blood (one-third of the water).

-- The amount of water a body contains varies according to certain contexts: The body of a newborn is composed of more water (75%) than that of an older person (50%).
+The amount of water in a body varies according to certain contexts.
+For example, the body of a newborn contains more water (75%) than an older person's (50%).

-- The body holds on to water when you don't have enough or gets rid of it if you have too much.
+The body holds on to water when you don't have enough or gets rid of it if you have too much.
 If your pee is very light yellow, you are well hydrated.
-When your pee is very dark yellow, it's probably time to drink up.
+It's probably time to drink up when your pee is dark yellow.

-- Water act as a lubricant to organs, remove waste, regulate body temperature, and aids the body in nutrient absorption.
+Water lubricates organs, removes waste, regulates body temperature, and aids in nutrient absorption.

 How much water is in the human body?

-When a person drinks water, the body absorbs it right then, and it has specific parts it’s stored.
+When a person drinks water, the body absorbs it immediately, storing specific parts.
 The more muscular a body is, the more water it contains.
 On the contrary, the more fats in the body, the less water the body contains – as body fat has little water.

-Additionally, all our vital organs contain different amounts of water: the brain, the lungs, the heart, the liver, and the kidneys contain a large quantity of water – between 65 to 85% depending on the organ, while bones contain less water, about 30%.
+Additionally, all our vital organs contain different amounts of water: the brain, lungs, heart, liver, and kidneys contain a large quantity of water—between 65 and 85%, depending on the organ—while bones contain less water, about 30%.

 Water’s Journey Through Your Body

-One of the main differences between eating food and drinking water is that when food is consumed, it’s digested, whereas water is absorbed into the body’s system.
+One main difference between eating and drinking water is that food is digested when consumed, whereas water is absorbed into the body’s system.

 Water’s journey first begins in your mouth.